Offshore Rig VR Experience

 Dräger is an international leader in the fields of high profile safety technology.

-Together with the Dräger organization, we teamed up to shape an engaging virtual reality experience around a selection of their safety products.
+Together with the Dräger organization, we teamed up to shape an engaging spatial computing experience in VR around a selection of their safety products.

 A captivating virtual experience

 The experience lets you dive into a character visiting the oil-rig, pushed in a race against time to escape from a gas leak: using Dräger safety tools, a way to detect and avoid hazards, equip oneself with safety tools, and reach the safe area before time runs out.

 Great attention was given to the creation of a story about the character and the events happening throughout the experience.
 We set up the narrative in order to have an increasing climax, useful in maintaining the attention of the participant.
 From an initial state where the user is freely able to explore the location and complete the tasks, the tension increases until the moment a gas leak causes hazard to the user.